Skip to main content

 Planning a Youth ActivityOperational Requirements During a Youth Activity

-The activity Program or Camp Director must ensure all staff/volunteers associated with the youth activity comply prior to the first day of the youth activity.
-The Event Checklist Matrix provides a snapshot of what you will need to implement a youth activity that includes the following:
+The Program or Camp Director must ensure all staff/volunteers associated with the activity comply with youth requirements prior to the first day of the activity.

 UW-Green Bay's Operational Camp License is provided by the Camps & Youth Programs Office.